bioc/tomoda/README.md

-# R package: tomoda
+# tomoda:

-This package provides many easy-to-use methods to analyze and visualize tomo-seq data.
+tomoda is a R package for **tomo**-seq **d**ata **a**nalysis.
+The main purpose of the package is to find zones with similar transcriptional profiles and spatially expressed genes in a tomo-seq sample.
+Several visulization functions are available to create high quality and easy-to-modify plots.

 ## Author